19 May Meet Cojea – story of a local from South Africa

 Don´t judge – come and find out by your self

-Together with friends I went on a township tour to Khayelitsha with Cojea (video below).
+Together with friends I went on a township tour to Khayelitsha with Cojea (find the video below).
 What we liked most about the tour is the fact that we were walking through the street, able to communicate with the locals instead of driving around in a bus watching people from afar.
 Cojea took us to his home where we ate Umvubu – a traditional Xhosa dish made out of corn and sour milk.
 We chatted to his friends and neighbours and he took us to communal spots where young people from Khayelitsha spend their free time.
 What is a real township experience without a good party?
-That´s why we finished off our tour in a entertainment spot with yummy local street food and African house music where you couldn´t see tourists at all.
+That´s why we finished off our tour in an entertainment spot with yummy local street food and African house music.

 Fashion is his passion

 Cojea isn´t only interested in tour guiding.
 He equally loves fashion.
 Before he studied tourism, he studied fashion design for a year.
 In his free time Cojea is engaged in many fashion projects in Khayelitsha.
 As a graduated designer he wants to support young people with the same passion.
 He helped to build up a container where young designers can come together for exchanging ideas and designs.
-Cojea has also started a design project called: “design entourage”.
-Basically what happens is that designers, musicians, poets and artists come together and showcase their talents to tourists and local people.
+Cojea has also started a design project called: “Design Entourage”.
+This project enables designers, musicians, poets and artists coming together and showcasing their talents to tourists and local people.
 He is going to register this project as a non-governmental and non-profit one later this year.

 Cojea has dreams